aburk3/building-responsive-sites-online-web-sp-000/README.md

 within the developer tools, that lets you mimic the proportions of popular mobile devices.

-Mobile-up design means that, by default, elements on the page are positioned are positioned and sized for small screens, then overridden if a larger screen is detected.
+Mobile-up design means that, by default, elements on the page are positioned and sized for small screens, then overridden if a larger screen is detected.

 ## Explain Graceful Degradation